ncw/stressdisk/README.md

 StressDisk is a Go program and comes as a single binary file.

-Download the binary from (FIXME need to upload some binaries!)
+Download the relevant binary from

 - https://github.com/ncw/stressdisk/downloads